mattclarke/advent_of_code_22/README.md

 - Part 1: move the head and if the tail is not adjecent move it towards the head.
 Store tail's position in a set.
 - Part 2: create a list of the ten knots, move the first one and then update the others based on the preceeding knot.
 Store the last knot's position in a set.

+## Day 10
+- Part 1: started by not reading the instructions correctly!
+If it is an add command then it "execute" during the next cycle, so store the value to be added and do the addition next turn.
+- Part 2: if the current pixel is within one of the value in the register the pixel is on.
+Requires some modulo to get the lines.